 - Bath or kitchen fixtures replaced by the owner, tenant, leaser, or by vandalism

 - Boarding having been removed from any window or door

 - Electricity has been ran to the dwelling

 - Perimeter fence has been breached or taken down

-We have presented three options for you to consider relative to the removal of the curbside fees.
+We have presented five options for you to consider relative to the removal of the curbside fees.
 Please review these options, take the appropriate steps to bringing the dwelling into compliance, and contact our office for details on inspections.
 If you have any questions, please contact our office at 706-453-3333.

 All fees are collected in advance of inspections.
 Paying of the fees does not constitute the removal of the tax.
 The dwelling / property shall meet the established standards to be in compliance.
 Once you receive this option package and choose to bring a structure into compliance; you are required to obtain the proper permits.